 You can find rice in any store in this world.
 It’s a cheap and healthy addition to your emergency survival foods stockpile.
 It will provide you with the carbohydrates that will fuel you through a disaster.
 Half a cup of dried rice makes 1 cup of cooked rice.
 When it comes to survival foods, rice will help you stretch your food supply without breaking the bank.
 Every time you go to the grocery store you should pick up a large bag of rice to add to your emergency food supply.

-Although canned fruit and vegetables don’t offer much in terms of survival food, they are a good way to supplement your diet.
+Although canned fruit and vegetables don’t offer much regarding survival food, they are an excellent way to supplement your diet.
 They can become comfort foods when food fatigue sets in.
 On your last trip to the grocery store before the blizzard sets in, make sure you get some cans of green vegetables and low-acidic fruits like pears because those canned foods have a longer shelf life.
 If you have kids, pick something they like as well.
-It will help you deal with those picky eaters when the crisis situation is in full effect.
+It will help you deal with those picky eaters when the crisis is in full effect.

 Just like rice, pasta is a great way to get carbohydrates.
 I love pasta and I’ve learned to improvise all sorts of meals using it.
 This is one of the cheapest survival foods you can find and there are many possibilities to stretch a meal using pasta.
 You can make pasta with tuna, with canned vegetables and I’ve even had pasta fried in lard with pieces of beef jerky seasoned with cayenne pepper.
 It is really worth stocking up on pasta.
 Make sure you buy some when you get at the grocery store.